- General Guidelines

 Institutional policy requires that all UND academic departments and administrative units use the official letterhead, envelope, and business card design.
 Currently, you should contact UND Duplicating Services at 777.5088 to order letterhead and business cards.
 A process for printing envelopes is being developed.

 Is there an official employee nametag design?

-In conjunction with Division of University & Public Affairs, the UND Design Group is currently working on a standard employee nametag design.
-We anticipate the new design will be available no later than the end of March 2013.
+In conjunction with Division of University & Public Affairs, the UND Design Group is working on a standard employee nametag design.
+We anticipate the new design will be available no later than the end of September 2013.
 Once it is available, an announcement will be made in the University Letter.

 May I still use materials with the former UND logo design?

 In an effort to conserve resources, you may use existing materials until your supplies are exhausted.
 Any new materials or reprints should use the new UND logo design and comply with the Identity Guidelines.